dbmqproject/dbmq/extras/readme.txt

 This directory contains all sort of settings pre-build for web server configuration.
+Use these utilities by importing the modules on your web server configuration files.